-At that point, toddler’s skulls have not yet reached their full size and are still growing.
+At that point, toddler’s skulls have not yet reached their full size.
 Because the baby teeth don’t get any bigger, they are gradually replaced by 32 larger teeth, starting when the child is about six years old.
 This way, adults have teeth that are the right size for their mouths.
 The process is usually completed by the time we reach 18 years of age, when the third molars (the wisdom teeth) come in.
 But not everyone has wisdom teeth in their jaw.
 And if they do, only some of these teeth may erupt or none at all.

 Children have only 20 baby teeth